photoprism/photoprism-docs/docs/getting-started/advanced/openid-connect.md

 Deleted accounts remain linked to the *Subject ID*, so logging in via *OIDC* is no longer possible and no new account can be registered for the same *Subject ID* either.

-If you wish to change the connected user account or create a new account instead, you must therefore [change the authentication](../../user-guide/users/index.md#editing-user-details) for the old account e.g. to *None* before [deleting it](../../user-guide/users/index.md#deleting-a-user):
+If you wish to change the connected user account or create a new account instead, you must therefore [change the authentication](../../user-guide/users/index.md#editing-user-details) of the old account e.g. to *None* before [deleting it](../../user-guide/users/index.md#deleting-a-user):

 ```bash
 photoprism users mod --auth=none [username]